mihaelamunteanu/CodingDojoTask/README.md

 ### Assumptions + additions + modifications
-* For the context of this application it was considered the single request by City was enough. (http://api.openweathermap.org/data/2.5/weather?q={city}&APPID={appid}, detailed weather was added).
+For the context of this application it was considered the single request by City was enough. (http://api.openweathermap.org/data/2.5/weather?q={city}&APPID={appid}, detailed weather was added).

-* The properties for the production database (main properties file) were modified so that the database is not dropped and recreated with each application restart.
+The properties for the production database (main properties file) were modified so that the database is not dropped and recreated with each application restart.

-* Path was added for identifying and version
+Path was added for identifying and version

-* RequestMapping annotation was replaced with GetMapping
+RequestMapping annotation was replaced with GetMapping

 ### Foreseen improvements
 * adding roles
 * oauth2 authentication and authorization
 * containerize application
+* documentation

 ### Footnote
 It's possible to generate the API key going to the [OpenWeather Sign up](https://openweathermap.org/appid) page.